Fabric: Linen/cotton feature base cloth and cotton lining.

 - Two full length pocket/compartments for notes

 - Zippered full length internal pocket

-The fabric was hand-printed by artisans at Injalak Arts in West Arnhem Land in the Northern Territory.
-This purse was made by Kravan House, our partner social enterprise that has been employing, training and supporting disabled artisans in Cambodia since 2003.
-It is one of Cambodia’s oldest social enterprises.
+The fabric was hand printed at Palngun Wurnangat by local Aboriginal women.
+This wallet was made by Kravan House, one of our social enterprise partners in Cambodia, that has been employing, training and supporting disabled artisans since 2003.

-NB: Please note that each purse is unique and the placement of the fabric design is different and wonderful on each item.
+Please note that each wallet is unique and placement of the fabric design is different and wonderful on each item.

 Design: Echidna by artists Bridget Bunduck of Palngun Wurnangat (Wadeye Women) in the Northern Territory Australia and hand printed in Australia.

 Bridget is a Tharnpa woman from Wadeye, and a self-taught artist.
 She has worked at Palngun Wurnangat Aboriginal Corporation since 2009 and is an integral part of the design and production team.
 Bridget is the great-granddaughter of Nym Bunduck – one of Australia’s most significant bark painters – whose art is held in national collections including the National Gallery of Australia and NSW Art Gallery.
 Bridget’s designs are humorous and classic – based on stories and experiences from her country and her life.
 She has three children and loves fishing and picking pandanus to make dilly bags.